 - Integrate core mindfulness exercises into daily life

-- Teach simple mindfulness and mPEAK practices to patients, students, or clients
+- Implement simple mindfulness and mPEAK practices with patients, students, or clients

 - Describe the central role of mindfulness meditation practice for fostering peak performance in the regulation of emotions and behaviors